 - A public records search engine can help you authenticate these social media records more quickly and easily.

 A business requires a lot of people to keep it running.
 If you’re trying to prove someone’s unethical dealings in a company they officially have nothing to do with, you need to connect them on your own.
 How are you going to connect an individual to a business when that business’s official sources deny any connections?
-One way you can make the connection is to look through legal business filings and phone appends with a public records search engine.
+One way you can make the connection is to look through legal business filings, skip tracing, and phone appends with a public records search engine.

 - It’s not always easy to connect an individual to a business, especially if they deny their personal involvement.